President’s Messsaage

 President, Rockford Skeet Club

-• PRESENT: Sam Valenza, Al Perry, Steve Wiltgen, Caleb Davis, Bill Shold, Mike Buckman
+• PRESENT: Sam Valenza, Al Perry, Steve Wiltgen, Caleb Davis, Bill Shold, Ben Ratze, Mike Buckman

 1. Meeting called to order at 5:30 by President Sam Valenza